 2: Jon Kabat Zinn

 Let me be straight about this.
-If it were not for Jon Kabat Zinn, meditation would not be as popular or important in the West as it is today.
+If it were not for Jon Kabat Zinn teaching meditation, the practice would not be as popular or important in the West as it is today.

 The author of several of the best meditation books, including Wherever You Go, There You Are, Jon Kabat Zinn made meditation accessible in the West and introduced us to many new techniques such as Body Scan.